TypstDocumentation

 Reads structured data from a JSON file.

-The function returns a dictionary or an array, depending on the JSON file.
+The function returns a dictionary, an array or, depending on the JSON file, another JSON data type.

 The JSON files in the example contain objects with the keys temperature, unit, and weather.